khaledsultan/challenges/react-nesting_buttons-and-children/README.md

-# React Nesting: Buttons and Children
+d# React Nesting: Buttons and Children

 For now, there is a `Button` component in the [`src/App.js`](./src/App.js) which is rendered several times.